qcx201/Website-Not-Available/README.md

 ## Website Not Found
 Welcome to the rambles of a sleepless sleepy nobody at 3:32 AM.
-Allow me to congratulate you on this meaningless though not non-existant milestone in your life.
+Allow me to congratulate you on this meaningless event in your life, though technically factual and perhaps even true.

 This is the mission:
 1. Learn how to make a website (cheaply, if possible).